scripterkaran/britecore-product-development/README.md

  - VCS: Git

-For adding new fields and `RiskType` and `RiskTypeField` the functionality is inbuilt by lovely django's admin interface.
+Note: For adding new fields and `RiskType` and `RiskTypeField` the functionality is inbuilt by lovely django's admin interface.
 Contact me for admin user and password.